 Think that's impossible?
 In a competitive New York City rental market, with prices on rents continuing to climb, your lease terms may actually be a great deal for someone looking to move.

 Your Last Resort to Break An Apartment Lease

 Alright, you don't match any of the above criteria and you can't find a replacement.

 You can still break your lease and leave: just be aware you'll likely still be paying for the rent for the rest of its duration.
 If the landlord can manage to find another tenant to move in after you vacate, the rent of the replacement tenant will automatically reduce your payments.

 The rules on the landlord's responsibility in this situation differ not only by city, but in New York City's case, by borough.
 Due to appellate court rulings, in Brooklyn, Staten Island, and Queens, landlords must put in a "reasonable effort" to find other tenants for your evacuated apartment.
 However, in Manhattan and the Bronx, the landlords aren't required to do so: they can just leave your room empty and collect your lease anyways without making any effort to replace you.
 It's not fun, but that's how it is.

 Realistically, unless they thought they could squeeze considerably more rent out of a replacement tenant, why would the landlord or management company really go through the hassle of finding a tenant to fill your empty apartment when you're still on the hook for the remainder of the lease?
 Again, as advised above, in this situation you've got to take matters into your own hands and find a suitable tenant to replace you, so you can get the hell outta there.

 You're now prepared for the wide, expansive, and generally stressful world of breaking your lease.
 Go out and spread the word!

-Oh, and assuming you're breaking your lease so you can trade up to a better pad, find your next apartment for rent on Rentenna.
+Oh, and assuming you're breaking your lease so you can trade up to a better pad, find all the details about your next apartment on AddressReport.